Join me!

 Bulbs have some of the showiest flowers around for the garden and, as an added bonus, cost less than buying large annuals sold in pots.
 Enjoy the beauty of the flowers for what they are during the summer, then forget about them in the fall.
 You can always get more next year.

 The garden should be an area of refuge.
 When we worry too much about making them perfect, they become stress inducing, precisely the opposite of their intention.
-So relax, connect to nature, and use these instructions for growing these plants as annual flower bulbs instead!
+So relax, connect to nature, and use these instructions to grow these plants as annual flower bulbs instead!

-SPONSOR GIVEAWAY: Be sure to read through to the end for a very exciting summer flowering bulbs giveaway courtesy of Flowerbulbs.com!
-And it’s big.
-REALLY big!
+SPONSOR GIVEAWAY: Be sure to read through to the end for a very exciting summer flowering bulbs giveaway courtesy of Flowerbulb.eu.

 This post will cover…

-Sponsored Content: I’m so excited to partner with FlowerBulbs.com to share the beauty of summer flowering bulbs.
+Sponsored Content: I’m so excited to partner with Flowerbulb.eu to share the beauty of summer flowering bulbs.
+Go to Flowerbulbs.com for inspiration and education!
 The most stunning summer flowers often come from bulbs, rhizomes, corms, and tubers.
-They’re available now in catalogues and in-store, so get your hands on some to save on showstopping plants.
+They’re available now in catalogues and in-store.

 Summer Flowers to Plant as Annual Bulbs